Lord-of-Waffles/InfoSec24/Week1Homework.md

    * **D**enial of Service **-** Loss of ability to use service due to excessive failed log-in attempts.
    * **E**levation of Privileges **-** Unauthorised promotion of user's role to gain more access in system via newly acquired privileges.

 3. Now that threats have been identified, how they are dealt with is the next question.
-To do this, we can consult another acronym-based process: **META**
+To do this, we can consult another acronym-based process provided by Adam
+   Shostack: **META**
    * **M**itigate **-** Actively take steps to reduce the likelihood of an identified threat.
    * **E**liminate **-** Remove a feature which constitutes a high risk.
    * **T**ransfer **-** Shift responsibility to another entity.
    * **A**ccept **-** Do none of the above, as they are not valid.
 The risk/threat is accepted to be tolerable.

-6. .
-7. .
-8. .
-9. .
-10. .
-11. .
-12.
+4. At the end, its important to consider whether the solutions devised in the previous phases are enough.
+Here a few important questions to ask:
+   * Does the DFD accurately reflect the system?
+   * Have all the threats been identified?
+   * For each identified risk, has a response strategy been agreed upon?
+   * Has the threat model been formally documented?
+   * Can the agreed upon mitigations be tested?

 ### A)